 2. You do not eat enough fats or you eat too much of it

 This is a fatal mistake when you try to enter nutritional ketosis.
 In addition to what we mentioned above, hunger always returns.
 Consume butter, coconut oil, ghee, fatty meat and fish, avocados, and whole fat cheese (preferably aged and goat or sheep cheese).
-Of course, don’t overdo the fats because that’ll definitely lead to a weight-loss plateau.
-If you think you cannot find the golden-ratio, keep a record and follow your macros.
+Of course, don’t overdo the fats because that’ll definitely lead to a weight-loss plateau or even gain.
+If you think you cannot find the golden-ratio, just stick to naturally occurring fat in meat and eggs.

 4. Too many nuts and dairy products